COVID-19: History

 The virus is thought to be of natural animal origin, most likely through spillover infection.
 A joint-study conducted in early 2021 by the People's Republic of China and the World Health Organization indicated that the virus descended from a coronavirus that infects wild bats, and likely spread to humans through an intermediary wildlife host.
 There are several theories about where the index case originated and investigations into the origin of the pandemic are ongoing.
 According to articles published in July 2022 in Science, virus transmission into humans occurred through two spillover events in November 2019 and was likely due to live wildlife trade on the Huanan wet market in the city of Wuhan (Hubei, China).
 Doubts about the conclusions have mostly centered on the precise site of spillover.
 Earlier phylogenetics estimated that SARS-CoV-2 arose in October or November 2019.
 A phylogenetic algorithm analysis suggested that the virus may have been circulating in Guangdong before Wuhan.

 Most scientists believe the virus spilled into human populations through natural zoonosis, similar to the SARS-CoV-1 and MERS-CoV outbreaks, and consistent with other pandemics in human history.
+According to the Intergovernmental Panel on Climate Change several social and environmental factors including climate change, natural ecosystem destruction and wildlife trade increased the likelihood of such zoonotic spillover.
+One study made with the support of the European Union found climate change increased the likelihood of the pandemic by influencing distribution of bat species.

-Available evidence suggests that the SARS-CoV-2 virus was originally harbored by bats, and spread to humans multiple times from infected wild animals at the Huanan Seafood Market in Wuhan in December 2019.
+Available evidence suggests that the SARS-CoV-2 virus was originally harboured by bats, and spread to humans multiple times from infected wild animals at the Huanan Seafood Market in Wuhan in December 2019.
 A minority of scientists and some members of the U.S intelligence community believe the virus may have been unintentionally leaked from a laboratory such as the Wuhan Institute of Virology.
 The US intelligence community has mixed views on the issue, but overall agrees with the scientific consensus that the virus was not developed as a biological weapon and is unlikely to have been genetically engineered.
 There is no evidence SARS-CoV-2 existed in any laboratory prior to the pandemic.